Chronic lymphocytic leukemia: Signs and symptoms

 Most people are diagnosed as having CLL based on the result of a routine blood test that shows a high white blood cell count, specifically a large increase in the number of circulating lymphocytes.
-These people generally have no symptoms.
-Less commonly, CLL may present with enlarged lymph nodes.
-If enlarged lymph nodes are caused by infiltrating CLL-type cells, a diagnosis of small lymphocytic lymphoma (SLL) is made.
-Less commonly, the disease comes to light only after the cancerous cells overwhelm the bone marrow, resulting in low red blood cells, neutrophils, or platelets.
-Or there is fever, night sweats, weight loss, and the person feels tired.
+Most commonly, patients have no symptoms at first.
+In a small number of cases, patients with CLL may present with enlarged lymph nodes, partially in areas around the neck, armpit, or groin.
+In rare circumstances, the disease is recognized only after the cancerous cells overwhelm the bone marrow, resulting in low red blood cells, neutrophils, or platelets.
+This can then result in symptoms such as fever, easy bleeding/bruising, night sweats, weight loss, and increased tiredness.
+In some instances, the cancerous cells can accumulate in the spleen and result in splenomegaly.